 Twelve VHB team members led informative panel sessions alongside additional speakers, including Secretary and CEO of MassDOT Gina Fiandaca, and MassDOT Highway Administrator, Jonathan Gulliver.
 Conference participants had the opportunity to discuss the advantages and challenges associated with the innovative methods and technologies used to improve mobility, access, and connectivity along Massachusetts’ transportation system.

-A specific focus of this year’s conference was on MassDOT’s investment in infrastructure, and VHB’s innovative “peanut roundabout” design for Kelly Square in Worcester was the highlight.
-Long notorious for being one of the most dangerous, crash-prone intersections in the state, VHB reimagined Kelly Square to increase safety and access.
+A specific focus of this year’s conference was on MassDOT’s investment in infrastructure, and VHB’s innovative “peanut roundabout” design for Kelley Square in Worcester was the highlight.
+Long notorious for being one of the most dangerous, crash-prone intersections in the state, VHB reimagined Kelley Square to increase safety and access.
 The project required an array of integrated services, including 3D design, transportation engineering, permitting, landscape architecture, urban design, placemaking, public outreach, and survey.
 Sophisticated 3D modeling persuaded skeptical residents and business owners to support the project.

-VHB’s display included more information about the Kelly Square project and was well received.
+VHB’s display included more information about the Kelley Square project and was well received.
 In lieu of traditional branded merchandise, VHB donated to Worcester Polytech Institute (WPI) in support of the school’s STEM Education Center.
 The program is committed to empowering educators with the guidance to lead relevant, integrated, and inclusive STEM learning experiences with their students and communities.
 This commitment aligns with VHB’s dedication to advancing and transforming STEM education, and equity in education and our communities.